mucommander/mucommander/readme.txt

 New features:
  - Added 'Use system file icons' option to 'Appearance' preferences, allowing to display file icons as they are displayed on the system's desktop
  - Added 'Show folders first' option to 'View' menu, allowing to control whether folders are displayed first (default) or mixed with regular files
- - Added support for Growl: notifications are sent when transfers are complete or an error has occurred
+ - System notifications (Growl under Mac OS X, System tray under other platforms) are sent when transfers are complete or an error has occurred
- - Added experimental support for NFS protocol
+ - Added support for the NFS protocol
- - New 'Follow symlinks when changing current directory' option in preferences
+ - New 'Follow symlinks when changing current directory' option in the preferences

 Improvements:
  - Added 'Go to' buttons to 'Edit bookmarks', 'Edit credentials' and 'Show open connections' dialogs to go to the selected location